alexiwoh/Neurostimulator-Simulator/README.md

   - You can also change which neurostimulator is connected to the device.
 Possible values are TNS, INS, and unbound.

+  - A stimulator must be connected (cannot be "unbound") in order for a lead turned on to have any effect.

 - The "Stimulation" button on the Patient Programmer allows you to change stimulation settings and see more specific health-related inforamtion.

   - Clicking the "Pain Control" tab allows you to select a stimulation group from the dropdown menu and change settings for the group's leads.